2018 • 08 • 22

 You can choose from a wide selection of Duty Free and travel products, as well as exclusive PAL merchandise and services.
 Check the available products and buy online at PAL Boutique.
 While aboard, you may browse the Sky Boutique magazine placed in the seat pocket in front of you or check the Sky Boutique App on your personal in-seat monitor/screen; just ask one of the friendly flight attendants if you want to purchase anything.

 Yes!
 And they do Cash on Delivery service too!
 You can either do one of these two:

 - Have the items delivered to you onboard on SELECT Duty Free items only, and you must place your order three (3) days before your flight.

 - Have the items delivered to you to any PAL Philippine destinations.
-Note that there’s the delivery fee of P99 within Metro Manila and P149 outside Metro Manila.
-For purchases above P1000, the delivery fee is waived within Metro Manila area.
+Note that there’s a delivery fee of P99 within Metro Manila and P149 outside Metro Manila.
+For purchases above P1000, the delivery fee is waived within the Metro Manila area.